Business Economics (Business)

 Core Requirements

-In addition to the College Degree Requirements, students will complete 21 hours of coursework for the major.
+In addition to the College Degree Requirements, students will complete 21 hours of coursework for the major (BCA-M).

-All students, regardless of their major or interests in the College, will take MATH 104 Applied Calculus or equivalent, ECON 211 Principles of Macroeconomics, ECON 212 Principles of Microeconomics, and ECON 215 Statistics as part of the Business Core Foundation requirements.
-None of these courses will count toward the major and they cannot be taken Pass/No Pass.
+All students, regardless of their major or interests in the College, will take MATH 104 Applied Calculus or MATH 106 Calculus I (or equivalent), as part of the Non-Business Requirements (NBR), as well as ECON 211 Principles of Macroeconomics, ECON 212 Principles of Microeconomics, and ECON 215 Statistics as part of the Business Core Foundation (BCF) requirements.
+None of these courses will count toward the major (BCA-M), and they cannot be taken Pass/No Pass.

 Specific Major Requirements